jessepav/lacygoill-wiki-backup/markdown/syntax.md

 The backtick  delimiters surrounding a code  span may include spaces,  one after the opening, one before the closing.
-This allows you to place literal backtick  characters at the beginning or end of a code span:
+This lets  you place literal  backtick characters at the  beginning or end  of a code span:

 A single backtick in a code span: `` ` ``